jvh/classifying-breast-cancer/README.md

 ## Tasks Overview

-Using the breast cancer dataset provided by Wisconsin University1, complete the following tasks:
+Using the breast cancer dataset provided by Wisconsin University, complete the following tasks:
 1. Tell us something useful about the difficulty of classifying this data.
 2. Build two classifiers and compare them.
 3. What would you do if you come across a dataset that contains missing values.

 ## Classifiers

-The classifiers in this report are: logistic classification and k-nearest neighbours models.
+The classifiers in this report are: logistic regression and k-nearest neighbours models.
 In order to run them, simply execute the main methods in their corresponding files.